 Trade and labour

-The Ministry of Business, Innovation and Employment manages New Zealand's input into the labour components of bilateral and multilateral trade agreements.
+We manage New Zealand's input into the labour components of bilateral and multilateral trade agreements.

-The framework expresses the Government's commitment to ensuring that the rules of free and fair trade will be consistent with the rules of the International Labour Organisation.
+The framework expresses the Government's commitment to ensuring the rules of free and fair trade will be consistent with the rules of the International Labour Organisation.
 In practice, this means that officials seek strong outcomes on labour issues in trade negotiations.